Batteries

 • 280Ah = 3,584Wh

-Why 280Ah specifically for full-time builds?
+Why 280Ah for almost everyone

 Winter and cloudy days

-Remember from the power section - your 400W solar might only generate 800Wh per day in winter.
+Your solar might only generate 800Wh per day in winter.
 If you're consuming 1,500Wh per day, you're running a 700Wh deficit.

 With 200Ah (2,560Wh capacity)